 Find a designer you mesh with on a personal level.
 Designing someone’s home is a personal (and usually long) endeavor so it’s important to feel like you can trust them and be open and transparent with them.

 Working with a designer isn’t just about selecting materials + furnishings and putting together mood boards.
-We are developing detailed plans, construction drawings, 3D renderings, designing custom pieces, obsessing over transitions and all the small details, managing budgets, communicating with vendors, managing deliveries and project timelines, working closely with contractors and architects, managing client expectations and communications…on top of sourcing and selecting all the pretty things.
-There’s a lot involved with every project - our role can be quite technical and project management focused.
+We are developing detailed plans, construction drawings, and 3D renderings, designing custom pieces, obsessing over transitions and all the small details, managing budgets, communicating with vendors, managing deliveries and project timelines, working closely with contractors and architects, managing client expectations and communications on top of sourcing and selecting all the pretty things.
+There’s a lot involved with every project - our role can be quite technical and project management-focused.
 The creative design is only a portion.